-Information about LRC opening hours, contact details, facilities and resources is available on the LRC website, accessible from the College's Student Intranet, and the College's G suite for Education
+Information about LRC opening hours, contact details, facilities and resources is available on the LRC website, accessible University Centre Leeds | Degrees Done Differently (ucleeds.ac.uk).

 What learning and research resources are available?

 The LRC's learning and research resources are provided in a range of formats relevant to student needs, including: